MTGitHub1617/manas-tankala-milestone6/content/pages/info.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    text: >-
+    text: >
-      ## Hey I’m a developer.
-I’ve been born and raised in the world, and that’s
-      also where I’m based.
-I’m currently a free agent, ex-this, ex-that, ex-super big name.
-When I’m not coding, writing or creating, I eat cereals.
-I have a dog, check her out [@mygod](https://www.stackbit.com/).
+      Hey I’.m Manas, most of my schooling done in Northern Virginia, and that’s also where I’m based.
+I’m currently employed at Nike and ex Associate at Tommy Hilfiger.
+When I’m not studying, I watch Dharmann shows.
+I have a dog, it's named Dusk, check his picture..!
     media:
       type: ImageBlock
       url: /images/Manas_at_GW Home.jpg